canonical/ubuntu-mir/README.md

 RULE:   question to function correctly (e.g. an integrity scanner).
 RULE: - Does debian/control use `Built-Using`?
 This may indicate static linking
 RULE:   which should be discouraged (except golang/rust, see below)
+RULE:   - Especially for rust - where toolchain and dh tools are new and still
+RULE:     changing a lot - please double check to not only have no Built-Using
+RULE:     entry, but also that there is no code of librust-*-dev used that just
+RULE:     happened to be missed while generating Built-Using.

 OK:
 TODO: - no embedded source present